Attachment-based Couples Therapy & Individual Somatic Psychotherapy

 By attending to the feelings, sensations, and muscular holding patterns that are evoked in the therapeutic process, one can move from feeling anxious, powerless, or helpless, to feeling like an empowered, active participant in one’s life and relationships.
 My job is to support, nurture, and guide this process.

-I offer somatic psychotherapy sessions to adults, adolescents, couples, and dyadic family relationships
+I offer somatic psychotherapy sessions to couples, relationships, and individuals

 INDIVIDUAL THERAPY